SBhat2615/Fungus-ROI-Detection/README.md

 ##### OBSERVATIONS #####

-- In the final ROI prediction, check the total area of the bbox (since number of bbox vary a lot)
+- In the final ROI prediction, check the total area of the bbox & probability of the detection -> classify the patch
 - Idea of NMS (Non max supression)
 - Usual bounding boxes may not be suitable for the work -